okfde/okfn.de/content/finanzierung/_index.en.md

 search_keys:
   - Notice of exemption
   - Opening balance
-  - Profit and loss accounting
+  - Profit and loss statement
 ---

 Since our launch in 2011, we have been funded by foundations, ministries, research contracts and individual donors from the public and private sectors.
 In the financial year 2017, we raised a total of 2 million euros for our work.